aditya-xq/AutoProject/README.md

 ## 🛠️ Tech Stack
 ### **Backend**
 - **Sveltekit**: With Sveltekit api routes to handle HTTP requests.
-- **Gemini Pro, Groq, or LM Studio**: Configurable as per preference, for that sweet, sweet AI magic.
+- **Gemini, Groq, or LM Studio**: Configurable as per preference, for that sweet, sweet AI magic.
 - **Linear SDK**: To connect with Linear API.

 ### **Frontend**